 The Board comprises two Executive Directors and three Non-Executive Directors.
-Two of the Non-Executive Directors, namely Abu Bakar bin Mod Taib and Seah Boon Chin are the members of audit, remuneration and nomination committees who have the necessary skills and knowledge to discharge their duties and responsibilities.
+All of the Non-Executive Directors (including Azlinda Ezrina binti Ariffin since June 2022) are members of the audit, remuneration and nomination committees and have the necessary skills and knowledge to discharge their duties and responsibilities.